DigitallyRefined/docker-wireguard-tunnel/README.md

 Once started you should be able to access both nginx servers via their exposed ports on the WireGuard server, for example:
 `wireguard-server.example.com:8080` and `wireguard-server.example.com:8081`

-You may want to combine the WireGuard tunnel server with [Traefik](example-tls-traefik.md) or [Nginx Proxy Manager](https://nginxproxymanager.com/) to automatically provision TLS/HTTPS certificates.
+You may want to combine the WireGuard tunnel server with [Traefik](example-tls-traefik.md) or [Nginx Proxy Manager](https://nginxproxymanager.com/) or use a 3rd party service such as [Fly.io](example-tls-fly-io.md).

-For a full example see [using Docker WireGuard Tunnel with Traefik](example-tls-traefik.md).
+Examples using Docker WireGuard Tunnel with:
+* [Traefik](example-tls-traefik.md) to automatically provision TLS/HTTPS certificates
+* [Fly.io](example-tls-fly-io.md) to provision a free server, subdomain and TLS/HTTPS certificates